AgonConsole8/agon-docs/VDP---System-Commands.md

 Waiting for VSYNC can be useful for ensuring smooth graphical animation, as it will prevent tearing of the screen.

 (In BASIC performing a `*FX 19` command will perform a similar wait for VSYNC, but on the eZ80 side of the system, but will not swap the screen buffer.)

+## `VDU 23, 0, &F2, n`: Set dot-dash pattern length §§§§

+This command sets the length of the dot-dash pattern used for drawing lines with dotted line plot codes.
+The default length is 8, and the length can be set to any value between 1 and 64.
+Setting a length of 0 will reset to the default length, and reset the pattern to the default pattern.

+The line pattern can be set using `VDU 23, 6, n1, n2, n3, n4, n5, n6, n7, n8`, where `n1` is the first byte of the pattern, `n2` is the second byte, and so on.
+Bits are used most-significant-bit first.

+Support for this command was added in Console8 VDP 2.7.0.

 ## `VDU 23, 0, &FE, n`: Console mode **